DatabricksFactory/databricks-migration/README.md

 ### Unity Catalog Metastore Creation

-You must be an **Azure Databricks account admin** to run the ```metastoredeploy.ps1``` script to enable workspace for **unity catalog**.
+User must be an **Azure Databricks account admin** to run the ```metastoredeploy.ps1``` script which creates metastore and assigns workspace.

 Please run the [metastoredeploy.ps1](https://raw.githubusercontent.com/DatabricksFactory/databricks-migration/dev/metastoredeploy.ps1) script in Azure CLI/Powershell by passing two parameters: Resource group name and metastore name.
-The script will create metastore and assign the databricks workspace to it.

 For Creating **Catalog**, **Schema**, **Table** and **Granting permissions**, Please refer to ```Unity-Catalog.ipynb``` notebook which is being imported to Databricks worskpace inside ```Shared``` folder.